ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/sparklines-overview/index.md

 ## Sparkline Customisation

-The previous examples showed the default line sparkline without any customisations.
+The previous example showed the default line sparkline without any customisations.
 The following sections provide details on how to specify and customise the built-in sparklines:

 - ***[Line Sparkline](/sparklines-line-sparkline/)***